Do you want to write math equations in WordPress?

 MathML is a markup language designed to easily publish mathematical equations on the web.
 It uses a semantic XML markup similar to HTML.

-WordPress doesn’t support MathML out of the box, and if you added the MathML code in the post editor, then it will not render correctly.
+WordPress doesn’t support MathML out of the box, and if you add the MathML code in the post editor, it will not render correctly.

 Luckily, there is a plugin that solves that problem.